GetOcra/ocra-public-api-documentation/ReservationIntakeREST.md

 # Error Response

-This is an example Erorr response.
+This is an example Error response.

 ```js